 The service tech will then go into your options, which will include changing out the part and correcting the problem, but could also involve upgrading parts of the AC system, the air conditioner itself, or your entire heating and cooling system.
 In particular cases, it may make more sense to invest in an entire new heating and AC system, specifically if the air conditioner is past its prime, or likely to break down again and end up causing you to spend more on air conditioning repairs in the end.
 The repairman will discuss how much time, effort, and cost it will take to resolve the issue.

 The service tech might now explain what could have been done to prevent the trouble or part failure and how to avoid a future issue from occurring.
 This usually includes being proactive with annual maintenance, which not only helps stop an A/C system breakdown, but in most situations also keeps your AC system’s warranty valid.
 Most expert air conditioning repair businesses will offer a yearly maintenance plan so you don’t have to worry about making future HVAC tune-up appointments for your systems.

 Finally, they will explain the process for repairing the failed part or fixing the trouble.
 If you determine that air conditioning repair is better for you than buying an upgraded A/C system, the technician will order any parts required and set up your new appointment to fix your AC.
 Or, if the part required is already available on their truck, they will begin the air conditioner repair work with your permission.

 Always know that throughout Edmonton your HVAC equipment is in good hands with Rob's Albertan Service Experts.
-Our technicians are NATE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
+Our technicians are ACE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
 If you ever think of any questions about your A/C system or what to expect with your air conditioning repair, give us a call day or night at 780-800-9047 and we’ll be happy to walk you through the process.